How to Read Nutrition Label If You Are Diabetic

 Things You Should Know about Gestational Diabetes (妊娠期糖尿病)

-Gestational Diabetes Mellitus (GDM 妊娠期糖尿病) is when you have high blood sugar during pregnancy.
-It means you are not able to make enough of a hormone called insulin (胰岛素).
-Insulin is made in your pancreases (胰腺), an organ located behind your stomach.
-Without enough insulin, your body can not properly use and store carbohydrate (碳水化合物 or sugar) from foods that you eat.
+Gestational Diabetes Mellitus (GDM, 妊娠期糖尿病) occurs when blood sugar levels become high during pregnancy.
+It means the body cannot produce enough insulin (胰岛素), a hormone made by pancreases (胰腺), an organ located behind the stomach.
+Without sufficient insulin, the body cannot properly use and store carbohydrate (碳水化合物 or sugar) from the foods you eat.

-All pregnant women have some insulin resistance during late pregnancy.
-However, some women have insulin resistance even before they get pregnant, usually because they are overweight.
-These women start pregnancy with an increased need for insulin and are more likely to have gestational diabetes.
+All pregnant women experience some degree of insulin resistance in late pregnancy.
+However, some women have insulin resistance even before pregnancy, often due to being overweight.
+These women start pregnancy with a higher insulin need and are more likely to develop gestational diabetes.

 RISK FACTORS FOR GDM

-You are more likely to have GDM if you have one or more of the risk factors below:
+You are more likely to have GDM if you have one or more of the following risk factors:

 • Age over 35 years